pip-services/pip-services-docs/content/en/python/getting_started/setup_environment/_index.md

 ```

 ### 2. Git client
 Example projects are stored in repositories on github.com.
 To download their source code to your computer, you’ll need a Git client.
-You can download and install Git using the following link: https://git-scm.com/downloads
+You can download and install Git using the [following link](https://git-scm.com/downloads).

 If you don’t feel comfortable using the Git CLI, you can download and install an additional UI utility called [GitHub Desktop](https://desktop.github.com/).
 The installation procedure for GitHub Desktop can be found on their website.